joshbegley/nyt-latest/README.md

 https://nytimes.com/card/2025/03/24/style/cambridge-typewriter-company-party

 **Trump Says Hyundai’s New U.S. Investments Prove His Tariffs Work**\
-`Hyundai Motor, a South Korean conglomerate known for its automobiles and steel, announced on Monday it will make investments to expand manufacturing in the United States.`\
+`Hyundai Motor, a South Korean conglomerate known for its automobiles, announced on Monday that it would make investments to expand manufacturing in the United States.`\
 https://nytimes.com/video/us/politics/100000010070096/trump-tariffs-hyundai-steel-automobiles.html

 **NewJeans Had Planned a Rebirth.
 The Performance Ended in Tears.**\